umc-live/hfmt.live/readme.md

 The `hfmt.live` wrapper API uses of the [drawsocket](https://github.com/HfMT-ZM4/drawsocket) object, stored in the global `window` namespace, with some additional functions for handling media streams:

+* `drawsocket.joinRoom()`: requests to join room and receive streams (could be used for viewers who only receive streams, without sending.

+* `drawsocket.startStream()`: starts audio/video send stream to room, and automatically calls `joinRoom` if not already joined.

 * `drawsocket.getMediaStreams()`: returns an object of media streams, sorted by video and audio.
 Useful for initialization on load, to get list of current streams active in the room.
     ```
     {